ypapax/recent-frequent-bookmarks/README.md

 5. **Grant Permissions**:
    - The extension will request permissions for:
      - `bookmarks`: To read your bookmarks
-     - `history`: To check browser history for visited bookmarks
+     - `history`: To check browser history for visited pages
-     - `storage`: To store usage tracking data
+     - `storage`: To store hidden items
-     - `tabs`: To open bookmarks in new tabs
+     - `tabs`: To open pages in new tabs

 6. **Pin the Extension** (Optional):
    - Click the puzzle piece icon in Chrome toolbar